nmccready/angular-simple-logger/README.md

 ### Dependencies: (What can make what was simple/complicated (kinda))

-All in dist:

-- angular-simple-logger.js :

-   - intention browser version identical to browser.js to be used via bower without Webpack or Browserify.
+How to decide which file from `/dist` to include in your project:

+- If using `bower`, include `dist/angular-simple-logger.js`.
+This is a drop-in replacement for `browser.js`.
 It is prepacked (all dependencies included).
-There fore it will break any commonJS compiler.
+Do NOT use with Browserify or Webpack since it will break any commonJS compiler.

-- index.js (CommonJS version) Do use npm, with browserify, and webpack **CANNOT** use via bower
+- If using `npm` with Browserify or Webpack, include `dist/index.js` (CommonJS version).
+Do NOT use with bower.

 - *.light.js - any, will/should work with Browser, Brower and npm (with some love, but why?)